The Canine Nexus

 Back to the Roots: What Dogs Actually Need

 Modern life often asks dogs to live in a way that does not match their biology.
 We move them into busy neighborhoods, small yards, fast routines, and constant stimulation with very few ways to process it all.
 Many behavior issues are not signs of a bad dog.
-They are signs of a dog whose natural needs have not been fully heard or met.
+They are signs of a dog whose natural needs have not been fully understood.

 Going back to the roots means remembering what a dog is before we decide who we want them to be.
 When we meet the dog at a biological and emotional level, training becomes clearer, calmer, and more meaningful.
-Instead of building more pressure, we create room for understanding, recovery, and growth.
+We create room for understanding, recovery, and growth.

 Root Need One: Biological Fulfillment